 There is a framed photo of me singing “Helpless” on the wall of my kitchen.
 It’s a black and white print, and in it, I am sandwiched between Aaron Lee Tasjan and Jim Boggia.
 Our mouths are wide open, but our eyes are closed.
-This expressive, fleeting moment caught by a knowing eye and captured by the blink of a camera’s shutter is a lovingly matted and framed impression that reminds me not only of who I am but also of who I want to be
+This expressive, fleeting moment caught by a knowing eye and captured by the blink of a camera’s shutter is a lovingly matted and framed impression that reminds me not only of who I am but also of who I want to be.

 Moments before that image was made, I had been standing towards the middle of the room…or maybe it was the back.
 In all likelihood, I was probably somewhere near the bar absorbing the music at a benefit concert that was arranged to raise money for the kids of my friend Lu.
-She had recently committed suicide.
+She had committed suicide that prior December.
 Jesse Malin had just played a set, and then he invited all the other performers on stage to pay their respects together in song.
 I watched as everyone else climbed up, but I dug my own feet firmly into that barroom floor.
 My friends pushed me forward and told me to, “Get up there!”

 “He didn’t mean me,” I resolved in an all-too-familiar sheepish and sad tone.